ScienceArtMagic/GERMINATOR/README.md

 The Mixture of Experts (MoE) architecture has emerged as a way to gain additional benefits of overparameterization in massive models while keeping compute requirements during inference (and, to varying degrees, training) lower; however, MoE models still require excessive amounts of storage, and their (usually) learned gating mechanisms are often complicated and error-prone.

 Hyperparameters are optimized manually or through AutoML techniques.
-Still, experimental code and literature on the very seeds used to set pseudorandom number generators for model weight (and bias) initialization is, relatively speaking, practically nonexistent.
+Still, experimental code and literature on the very seeds used to set pseudorandom number generators for model weight (and bias) initialization is, relatively speaking, virtually nonexistent.

 This project introduces GERMINATOR, a potentially trillionth-scale hybrid language model architecture, leveraging (pseudo)random seeds for parameter initialization, shift, scale, and sparse-to-dense prune-mixing as well as sign-switching supermasks, as scalar learnable parameters.
 The millions-to-trillions of parameters typically stored in model checkpoints are instead generated on the fly - and only the parameters of the current, previous, and next layers must be loaded on the target device's memory at any given time (during training and inference).